How to create an Ideal Candidate Profile

 Posted by Emily Hill on 25 April 2024

-If this sounds familiar, it’s can be a sign that you have a flaw in your recruitment process.
+If this sounds familiar, it could be a sign that your recruitment process is flawed.

 One of the most common reasons is not agreeing on an Ideal Candidate Profile before starting the candidate selection and shortlisting process.

-In this article, we delve into the importance of creating an Ideal Candidate Profile, outline our approach to building one, and tips to get it right.
+In this article, we delve into the importance of creating an Ideal Candidate Profile, outline our approach to building one, and offer tips for getting it right.

 What is an Ideal Candidate Profile?

 An Ideal Candidate Profile (ICP) is a blueprint for identifying and evaluating potential hires.
-It represents a summary of the attributes (skills, behaviours and characteristics) essential for success in a particular role.
+It summarises the attributes (skills, behaviours and characteristics) essential for success in a particular role.
 An ICP is essential for a skills-based hiring approach and plays a pivotal role in aligning recruitment efforts with the specific needs and requirements of the position.

-Importantly, an Ideal Candidate Profile should consider a range of perspectives of what attributes are required to thrive in the position.
+Importantly, an Ideal Candidate Profile should consider a range of perspectives on what attributes are required to thrive in the position.
 They shouldn’t be created by one person or one department, instead, it should be agreed upon by consensus between key stakeholders in the organisation.
-Who is in this stakeholder group depends on the role, however, typically we recommend having representation from the following areas:
+Who is in this stakeholder group depends on the role; however, typically, we recommend having representation from the following areas:

 • Recruitment / Talent Acquisition